when hogg met harry | read | i-D

 D: [laughing] I think I remember this!

 P: I thought you hated me!
-I was holding your hand telling you I loved you and it seemed you were looking at me like, when is she ever going to stop, then Chris took my hand and dragged me to the dance floor and we had this marvellous moment.
+I was holding your hand telling you I loved you and it seemed you were looking at me like, 'when is she ever going to stop,' then Chris took my hand and dragged me to the dance floor and we had this marvelous moment.
 And then I left, with my tail between my legs!

 D: I was probably overcome with shyness and embarrassment but not because of you!